 b.
 Negotiation of EPC Contract based on Term Sheet.
 The Parties agree and acknowledge that the generalized EPC term sheet, initialed by each of them and attached hereto as Exhibit C (the “Term Sheet”), shall serve as the baseline for the EPC Contract negotiations for each specific Conceptual Project.
 Notwithstanding the foregoing, the Parties agree and acknowledge that individual specific requirements of each Project may drive deviations from the Term Sheet and that these requirements will surface during the development of each Conceptual Project; however, the Parties agree to use reasonable efforts to adhere to the Term Sheet in the negotiation of EPC Contracts for any individual Conceptual Projects.

 c.
 Provision of Order of Magnitude Estimates for Conceptual Projects.
 Upon the issuance of a Tasking Letter by Company under the CSA and acceptance thereof by Consultant (as evidenced by Consultant’s return of the fully executed Tasking Letter Release to Company), Consultant will provide such conceptual engineering, estimating, and development support, including an order of magnitude estimate (“OOM Estimate”) in connection with each Conceptual Project as shall be specified in the Tasking Letter Release.
-Consultant shall provide the OOM to Company within thirty (30) days of the issuance of the Tasking Letter Release.
+Consultant shall provide the OOM to Company within thirty (30) days of the issuance of the Tasking Letter Release, or other period of time as may mutually be agreed.
 The Parties agree and acknowledge that the OOM Estimate shall be reviewed with Company on an open book basis and based on the Term Sheet and the Baseline Criteria (defined below).
 The initiation and performance of such activities shall be according to the schedule and terms outlined under a specific Tasking Letter Release issued to Consultant by Company under the CSA.
+The Parties acknowledge that the detailed level of estimate support documentation reviewed while developing the OOM Estimate will not be as detailed or complete as will be when developing the LSTK Price as certain specific cost elements for manufactured equipment may be derived from Consultant’s other similar projects.
+In cases where such estimating information has been confirmed to be derived from Consultant’s other similar projects, Company shall be afforded a reasonable review of supporting estimating documentation necessary for Company to understand the basis and justification of estimate composition, however, Consultant shall not be obligated to disclose its confidential equipment pricing information of such other similar projects to Company.
 Company will provide Consultant with any site information in its possession relating to or reasonably necessary for the Conceptual Project and requested by Consultant.
 Such site information provided by Company, as well as professional assumptions made by Consultant regarding information not provided by Company that are clearly identified in writing by Consultant in the OOM provided to Company shall constitute the “Baseline Criteria”.